 I worked with April on my third book and WOW!
 The difference in the quality, and how much I learned from that single edit was amazing!

 I offer three types of editing: Line Edit, Copyedit, Proofread.

 In short, one can think of these as being broad- to narrow-scoped as we go along.

 A line edit focuses on the scenes and paragraphs, tightening down sentences to make the scenes flow—you want the reader to follow the story without having to work at it—and suggested changes can be anything from taking out and adding whole sentences or paragraphs to rearranging them to adding/subtracting words.

 For a copyedit, the focus narrows slightly to the sentences and words.
-I might still suggest paragraph changes, but most likely we’ll be paring down verbiage, making sure the sentences flow one into the next in an effortless and beautiful way.
-Removing the ‘clunkiness’ of repetitive words and phrases, identifying redundancies in the ‘script’ and overall polishing your book–this is where the novel fully comes into its own–and the goal is that the story will seem to tell itself.
+I might still suggest paragraph changes, but more likely we’ll be paring down verbiage, making sure the sentences flow one into the next in an effortless and beautiful way.
+This is where the novel fully comes into its own—and the goal is that the story will seem to tell itself.

 Branches & Leaves

 Finally there’s proofreading.
 Inevitably, we’ll miss a dratted misspelled word.
 An extra space appears between punctuation marks where we removed a sentence; a sentence begins with a lower case letter.
 I aim to catch all of it, and leave you with the most excellent manuscript that ever was published.